-- 1. The Request for Arbitration filed by the filed by the International Association of Athletics Federations (IAAF) with the Court of Arbitration for Sport (CAS) against the Russian Athletics Federation (RUSAF) and Ms. Vera Ganeeva on 26 April 2018 is admissible and partially upheld. - 2.
-Ms. Vera Ganeeva committed anti-doping rule violations according to Rule 32.2(b) of the 2012-2013 IAAF Competition Rules. - 3.
-Ms. Vera Ganeeva is sanctioned with an additional period of ineligibility of two (2) years starting on 2 July 2018. - 4.
-All competitive results obtained by Ms. Vera Ganeeva from 25 July 2012 through to 2 August 2014, and between 2 July 2018 and the notification of the present Award shall be disqualified, with all of the resulting consequences, including the forfeiture of any titles, awards, medals, points, prizes and appearance money. - 5. (...). - 6. (...). - 7.
+- 1. The Request for Arbitration filed by the International Association of Athletics Federations (IAAF) with the Court of Arbitration for Sport (CAS) against the Russian Athletics Federation (RUSAF) and Ms. Anna Bulgakova on 6 April 2018 is admissible and partially upheld. - 2.
+Ms. Anna Bulgakova committed anti-doping rule violations according to Rule 32.2(b) of the 2012-2013 IAAF Competition Rules. - 3.
+Ms. Anna Bulgakova is sanctioned with a period of ineligibility of two (2) years starting on 29 March 2019, which shall be added to the period of ineligibility of two (2) years which is currently served by the Athlete since 29 March 2017. - 4.
+All competitive results obtained by Ms. Anna Bulgakova from 30 June 2013 through to 15 August 2015 shall be disqualified, with all of the resulting consequences, including the forfeiture of any titles, awards, medals, points, prizes and appearance money. - 5. (\ldots) . - (\ldots) .
+6. - 7.
 All other or further motions or prayers for relief are dismissed.